TROSA Community Assignments

 The goal of TROSA community assignments is to provide residents with team-based environments to learn and practice daily skills for long-term recovery.
 Community assignments are determined by a team of staff and take residents’ therapeutic needs into consideration.
-Community assignments can be in departments throughout our campus, including our award-winning social enterprises.
+Community assignments can be in departments throughout our campus, including our public-facing social enterprises.

 Community assignments are an important part of our behavior-change model.
 Within community assignments, residents learn new life skills and talents and have the opportunity to practice living in recovery with others.
 As part of a full comprehensive range of activities and services, TROSA residents participate in community assignments that play a key therapeutic role in their recovery.